Maryland Dog Breeder Licensing Requirements

 Threshold 6+ unspayed females or 6+ litters/year

-Regulatory Agency: County licensing agencies; Maryland Department of Labor (oversight and reporting)
+Regulatory Agency: County licensing authorities; Maryland Department of Labor (oversight and reporting)

 Who Needs a License in Maryland?